MLSysOps/MLE-agent/README.md

 ## Overview

 MLE-Agent is designed as a pairing LLM agent for machine learning engineers and researchers.
-It is featured in two major modes:
+It is featured in **three** major modes:

 - :rocket: **Kaggle Mode** will help you to easily participate in Kaggle competitions, prepare submissions and get a good score.
 - :coffee: **Baseline Mode** can quickly build a baseline model for your AI project according to your requirements.